Peter Jennings: Death

 Jennings died of lung cancer in his New York apartment on August 7, 2005, at the age of 67.
 His fourth wife, two children, and sister were at his side.

-Just after 11:30 pm EDT that evening, Charles Gibson broke into local news in the eastern U.S. and regular programming on ABC's western affiliates to announce Jennings's death.
+Just after 11:30 p.m.
+EDT that evening, Charles Gibson broke into local news in the eastern U.S. and regular programming on ABC's western affiliates to announce Jennings's death.
 The anchor's ABC colleagues, including Barbara Walters, Diane Sawyer, and Ted Koppel, shared their thoughts on Jennings's death.
-The next morning, Brokaw and Rather fondly remembered their former rival on the morning news shows.
+The next morning, Tom Brokaw of NBC and Dan Rather of CBS fondly remembered their former rival on the morning news shows.
 "Peter, of the three of us, was our prince," said Brokaw on Today.
 "He seemed so timeless.
 He had such élan and style."
 Canada's television networks led off their morning news shows with the news of Jennings's death and had remembrances from their "big three" anchors, Peter Mansbridge at the CBC, Lloyd Robertson at CTV, and Kevin Newman (himself a former colleague of Jennings at ABC) at Global.

 American President George W. Bush and Canadian Prime Minister Paul Martin offered statements of condolence to the press.

 On August 10, 2005, ABC aired a two-hour special, Peter Jennings: Reporter, with archival clips of his reports and interviews with colleagues and friends.
 The special drew more than nine million viewers, and was the most watched television program of the night.
 For the week of his death, World News Tonight placed number one in the ratings race for the first time since June 2004.

 Jennings's widow, Kayce Freed, and family held a private service in New York.
 Jennings's body was cremated and his ashes split in half.
 Half of his ashes remained in his home on Long Island and the other half was placed in his summer home in the Gatineau Hills, near Ottawa.
 The 57th Primetime Emmy Awards on September 18, 2005, included a tribute to Jennings by Brokaw and Rather.
 A public memorial service for Jennings was held two days later at Carnegie Hall.
 Notable journalists, political leaders, and other friends of Jennings attended.
 Jennings left a US$50 million estate: half went to Freed, and most of the rest to his son and daughter.
 On December 5, 2005, after much speculation, and nearly eight months after Jennings stopped anchoring, ABC named Vargas and Bob Woodruff co-anchors for World News Tonight.

 In 2007, a book, Peter Jennings: A Reporter's Life, was published, co-edited by his widow Kayce Freed and his ABC colleague Lynn Sherr.
 The book contained an oral history compiled from a number of interviews.
 Publishers Weekly described the book as "predictably positive" and "reminding readers of the commanding presence Jennings held over broadcast journalism".
 Parksville Qualicum News described it as "browse-able" but with "a few holes left".